waii-ai/waii-sdk-js/doc/docs/database-module.md

   - `path` (optional): A string representing the path to the database.
   - `parameters` (optional): An object containing additional parameters related to the database connection.
   - `sample_col_values` (optional): A boolean value denoting if you want Waii to sample string/variant columns.
 Allowing Waii to sample can help it to generate better queries.
-  - `db_content_filters`: If you want Waii to exclude certain columns , tables from database while generating the query, you can pass the db_content_filter.
-This is optional.
+  - `db_content_filters` (optional): If you want Waii to exclude certain columns , tables from database while generating the query, you can pass the db_content_filter.
+  - `push`: This is set to true if you are adding push based connection
+  - `always_include_tables` (optional): If it is not None, then these tables will always be included, even if table selector doesn't select them.
   - `embedding_model` (optional): A string value denoting embedding model used for similarity search within the knowledge graph.
 - `connector_status` (optional): An array of `ConnectorStatus` objects representing the status of the database connectors.
 Each `ConnectorStatus` object may contain the following fields: